You can repair lawn that's diseased, distressed, or unattractive.

 The best defense is to keep your lawn healthy by fertilizing and topdressing with organic material once a year.
 Mow your lawn correctly and aerate it periodically to discourage thatch buildup and soil compaction.

-Even with the best care, bare, thin, or weedy patches occasionally develop in certain areas.
-Deal with these problems as soon as possible so the damage doesn't spread.
-Weeds rapidly will fill in bare areas if you don't populate that space promptly with new grass.

-Repairing a lawn problem is a two-step process.
+The most important step in lawn repair is to deal with any problems as soon as possible so the damage doesn't spread.
+Weeds rapidly will fill in bare lawn areas if you don't populate that space promptly with new grass.
+Before you start, know that lawn repair is a two-step process.

-First, try to determine the underlying cause.
+First, try to determine the underlying cause of why you need to repair lawn.
 Sometimes an accident, such as a fertilizer spill, creates a bare spot in the lawn.
-Or the cause might be chronic disease, destructive insects, or competition for light and moisture from overgrown neighboring plants.
-Correct these deficiencies first, or your repair efforts will be futile.
+Or the cause of the lawn repair might be chronic disease, destructive insects, or competition for light and moisture from overgrown neighboring plants.
+Correct these deficiencies first, or your lawn repair efforts will be futile.

-2. Invest as much time and effort in preparing the soil in this small repair area as you would for an entire lawn.
+2. Invest as much time and effort in preparing the soil in this small lawn repair area as you would for an entire lawn.
 Dig in organic matter and granular, slow-acting fertilizer.
 Rake the soil smooth and level.